mehmetyilmaz0/yourAcademiaApi/README.md

 # yourAcademiaApi
 API for Academic Informations App

+Database was made with Mongodb.

+Backend was made with Nodejs

 # Articles

 | Route | HTTP Verb	 | POST body	 | Description	 |